KTH-SML/sml_nexus_tutorials/documentation/tutorials/3_multi_robot_simulation_python.md

 ```

 ## Next Tutorial
-You can now learn more on how to monitor your controller in the next tutorial: [Error monitoring (Python)](/documentation/tutorials/4_error_monitoring_python.md)
+You can now learn more on how to monitor your controller in the next tutorial: [Error Monitoring (Python)](/documentation/tutorials/4_error_monitoring_python.md)